DuPAL-PAL-DUmper/DuPAL_Analyzer/docs/analysis.md

 ---

-Another issue worth mentioning is what I call **multi-step states**.
+Another issue worth mentioning is what I call **intermediate states**.
 Suppose we have the following equations that define outputs in a PAL:

 ```text